logo

 Choose a Service Provider

-Once you have been approved for a Home Care Package, you can start looking for a provider.
+Once you have been approved for a Support at Home, you can start looking for a provider.
 You will need to decide whether you want a provider to fully manage your funding and organise your services for you (we call this full management), or if you would like a hand in choosing your own supports and managing your own budget (we call this self-management).
 If so, you can reach out to us at PlanCare.